Specialist Employment Solicitors

 In short, an unsigned contract of employment can create uncertainty.

-Our advice for employers – if you have not already got one in place, construct a system to make sure that everyone signs their employment contract, and if you’re ever unsure about whether or not you can rely on an unsigned contract, speak to one of our specialist employment lawyers.
+Our advice for employers – if you have not already got one in place, construct a system to make sure that everyone signs their employment contract and that every new job automatically involves a new contract – and if you’re ever unsure about whether or not you can rely on an unsigned contract, speak to one of our specialist employment lawyers.

 Looking for employment law advice you can rely on?
 Our employment lawyers can help